-Experts recommend looking for a mix of long- and short-term measures to cut costs, including these five tactics that business owners often overlook:
+There are many long- and short-term measures to cut costs, including these five tactics that business owners should consider.

 2. Match payment terms with your cash cycle

 Your cash cycle — the amount of time between paying for the goods and labor to produce your product, and the amount of time it takes your customers to pay you — often determines your ability to generate cash.
 Given that 46 percent of business owners say that monitoring and forecasting cash flow more closely is a top objective, actions to shorten the cash cycle are at the top of the list.1

 For money owed to you, be strategic when setting payment terms, and examine the schedule to see where you can improve the utilization of your cash flow.
 A third of businesses look to offer customers different forms of payment like payment via credit card or ACH.1 Another twenty percent are looking to better automate their collection process with self-pay options for customer and automated payment reminder messages.1 The two top strategies, according to SunTrust Research, are to schedule electronic payments to be sent on the due date (not earlier) and to negotiate extended terms with vendors.1